hdecarne-github/gradle-java-plugin/docs/index.md

 ### Gradle Java-Tools plugin
 This project provides a custom made Gradle plugin used for the development of [my private Java based projects](https://github.com/hdecarne/).

-#### Plugin de.carne.java-tools
-See [plugins.gradle.org](https://plugins.gradle.org/plugin/de.carne.java-tools) for how enable the plugin in your build script.

-The fastest way is the Gradle plugin mechanism:
+The fastest way to apply this plugin to a project is the Gradle plugin mechanism:
 ```Gradle
 plugins {
 	id 'de.carne.java-tools' version 'latest.version'